Grinding small pieces of art glass accurately – without losing your fingers!

 Comment from Milly: You can get replacement heads for these glass grinder tongs so the wear and tear described above isn’t the end of the tongs, just a bit annoying!

-- My art glass grinding tongs are the yellow Morton ones, you have to clamp the glass piece down with your hand the whole time.
+- My art glass grinding tongs are the yellow Morton ones(*paid link), you have to clamp the glass piece down with your hand the whole time.
 I would recommend the Grinder’s Mate though because it stays locked – no hand grip required.

 - While I was working on a fanlight, I stumbled across Griffin Glass Gripper (German made) grinding tongs that are marketed by Glastar.
 Like the Morton, you do have to hold them together to grip the glass, but so far, I’ve found them superior for holding super small pieces well.
 They seem to be a heavier plastic, and there is no soft rubber to wear and compromise the grip.
 The downside is price — they’re a significantly more expensive than Grinder’s Mate or Morton.